 Earlier, you downloaded the new firmware file and saved it to your PC.
 Now it’s time to import that into the Amlogic USB Burning Tool so it can transfer it to your Android TV box.

 In the upper left-hand corner of the app, you’ll see the Menu Bar.
 Click on File.

 Click on Import Image.

 Once you do, a file menu dialog box will open.
 Navigate to the directory where you saved your new image file.

 Note: If the image file is still in a .zip or .rar file format, you’ll need to extract it before you can import it.

 Once you’ve found the file, click Open to continue.

-This process could take anywhere between a few seconds to a couple of minutes, depending on the speed of your computer and the size of the image file.
+This process could take a few seconds to a couple of minutes.
+It depends on the speed of your computer and the size of the image file.

 Flash Your Android Firmware

 Once it’s complete, the pop-up box in the center of the screen should go away.
 The Start button in the upper right-hand corner will change from greyed-out to clickable.